 Note: The SOSL statement character limit is tied to the SOQL statement character limit defined for your org.
-By default, SOQL and SOSL queries cannot exceed 20,000 characters.
+By default, SOQL and SOSL queries can't exceed 100,000 characters.
 For SOSL statements that exceed this maximum length, the API returns a MALFORMED_SEARCH exception code, and no result rows are returned.